UB-Mannheim/crass/README.md

 Overview
 --------

-`crass` is part of the [Aktienführer-Datenarchiv work process][akf-link].
-It is a command line driven post-processing tool for scanned sheets of paper.
+**Crass** is a command line driven post-processing tool for scanned sheets of paper.
 The main purpose is to crop segments based on separator lines and splice them afterwards together in a certain order.
 In an additional preprocessing step, `crass` might detect the rotation of the page and will rotate it to the correct angle.
 This process is called "deskewing".
+It is part of the [Aktienführer-Datenarchiv work process][akf-link], but can also be used independently.

 Note that the automatic processing will sometimes fail.
 It is always a good idea to manually control the results of `crass` and adjust the